Social penetration theory: Computer-mediated communication

 Computer-mediated communication (CMC) is another way in which people can develop relationships.
 Technology is seen as a medium that connects people, who would otherwise be strangers, through shared interests or cultures.
-Technology-mediated communication provides users with contextual conditions that are not readily available in in-person communication.
-This is especially true for typed communications.
-Examples of this would be having low accountability for what one is communicating through technology and being able to remain anonymous.
-Before social media and online dating sites, strangers communicated with each other through pen-pal organizations or face-to-face in public locations.
+The Internet has been thought to broaden the way people communicate and help build relationships by providing a medium in which people can be open-minded and unconventional, and circumvent traditional limitations like time and place.
+(Yum & Hara, 2005) Before social media and online dating sites, strangers communicated with each other through pen-pal organizations or face-to-face in public locations.
 With the influx of CMC and the advancement of technology, strangers can decide whether they will invest time in and develop a relationship based on information that is provided in a profile.
 When someone sees that a person included a similar interest to them in their profile, the uncertainty becomes reduced and the two strangers utilize CMC to connect over their shared interests.

 As time has progressed, the stigma around online dating has reduced significantly and more research on SPT and CMC is being done.
 When engaging in a new relationship through CMC, there are some missing elements and nonverbal cues, which increases the uncertainty in the relationship.
 With the prominent use of online dating services, relationship development has changed.
 Before CMC influenced relationships, couples solely relied on face-to-face interactions, nonverbal cues, and first impressions to decide if they would continue to develop the relationship further.
 The introduction of CMC in romantic relationships has added an element for all parties to consider when beginning their relationships.
 Researchers have increasingly used the ideas of SPT to understand how relationships function online.
 A study by Huang (2016) looked at the positive outcomes when people share different aspects of themselves on social media.
 The study found that when individuals share positive information about their lives, it often makes them feel closer to their online friends.
 This aligns with the central idea of SPT, which suggests that self-disclosure helps build closeness.
 Online, this can occur as people gradually share what they are comfortable with, slowly discussing a wider range of topics (breadth) and revealing more personal details over time (depth).
 Huang’s (2016) work indicates that even without face-to-face interactions, the fundamental principle of sharing oneself to connect with others remains relevant online.